Containment: Afghanistan

 President Jimmy Carter came to office in 1977 and was committed to a foreign policy that emphasized human rights.
 However, in response to the Soviet invasion of Afghanistan, containment was again made a priority.
 The wording of the Carter Doctrine (1980) intentionally echoed that of the Truman Doctrine.

 Reagan Doctrine

-Following the communist victory of Vietnam, Democrats began to view further communist advance as inevitable, but Republicans returned to the rollback doctrine.
+Following the communist victory in Vietnam, Democrats began to view further communist advances as inevitable, but Republicans returned to the rollback doctrine.
 Ronald Reagan, a long-time advocate of rollback, was elected U.S. president in 1980.
 He took a more aggressive approach to dealings with the Soviets and believed that détente was misguided and peaceful coexistence was tantamount to surrender.
-When the Soviet Union invaded Afghanistan in 1979, American policy makers worried that the Soviets were making a run for control of the Persian Gulf.
+When the Soviet Union invaded Afghanistan in 1979, American policymakers worried that the Soviets were making a run for control of the Persian Gulf.
 Throughout the 1980s, under a policy that came to be known as the Reagan Doctrine, the United States provided technical and economic assistance to the Afghan guerrillas (mujahideen) fighting against the Soviet army.